agrawalx/match-bench/docs/architecture/ARCHITECTURE.md

 ### 3. Fairness & isolation — how the measurement stays fair

-The fairness guarantees from design.md §3 are enforced not in prose but in `services/sandbox-orchestrator/internal/k8s/slot.go`, which programmatically constructs every untrusted contestant pod.
+The platform's fairness guarantees are enforced not in prose but in `services/sandbox-orchestrator/internal/k8s/slot.go`, which programmatically constructs every untrusted contestant pod.
 Verified against the manifests: